mickfuzz/phd4/_posts/thesis_chapters/2025-6-9-Appendices_v1.md

 #### Appendix D.1.?  - Design decisions in the technical decisions of the template design in P2

-**Using a structural template rather than creating from first principles**

-Creating the project from first principles is relatively complex both semantically and practically.

-In the domain of web technology, starter templates consist of pre-built collections of HTML, JavaScript, CSS and other configuration files which allow users to avoid initial configuration and thus accelerate adding features to projects.
+Creating a web game project from first principles is relatively complex both semantically and practically.
+There are technical advantages of using a structural template rather than creating from first principles.
+The process of supporting novice coders via boiler plate templates allows those writing supporting documentation to pull together a pre-built working demonstration is particularly useful in the domain of web technology, which normally consist of  collections of HTML, JavaScript, CSS and other configuration files.
+This process allows users to avoid initial configuration and thus accelerate the process of adding new features to projects.
 For example the Next.js web framework comes with a large range of starter templates based on common requirements of web sites [@nelson_best_2023].

 Phaser starting templates available from the website share this aim of providing scaffolding by providing a downloadable zip of files which when extracted are already interlinked correctly [^5].
 While access to HTML and CSS files of the base project was available in the left menu as show in  by default participants would see only the JavaScript file names game.js .

-**Summary of motivations and sources of P2 template**

-Chapter 5 gives a summary of the motivations of the structure of the P2 starting template.
+**Evolution of the structure of the starting template**

+The proces

 The code is available at the following link -  https://glitch.com/edit/#!/grid-game-template?path=game.js%3A242%3A25

 Original source of grid template https://web.archive.org/web/20170606010908/http://www.lessmilk.com/tutorial/2d-platformer-phaser

 Phaser tutorial
 https://phaser.io/tutorials/making-your-first-phaser-2-game/
 https://web.archive.org/web/20170601000000*/https://phaser.io/tutorials/making-your-first-phaser-game

 ##### Using Phaser 2 not 3 & Game States